-Nominations for appointment to the NGAC should be submitted electronically to email@example.com by August 24, 2010.
-Nominations may be submitted on behalf of others, or individuals may self-nominate.
-Nominations should include:
+Nominations for appointment to the NGAC should be submitted electronically to firstname.lastname@example.org by July 19, 2012.
+Nominations may come from employers, associations, professional organizations, or other geospatial organizations and should include:

-- A nomination letter summarizing the nominee’s qualifications and interest in Committee membership and describing the nominee’s ability to represent a stakeholder group.
+- A nomination letter summarizing the nominee's qualifications and interest in NGAC membership and describing the nominee's ability to represent a sector or stakeholder group.

 - A biographical sketch, resume, or vita.

-- One letter of reference and a list of two additional references with contact information.
+- One letter of reference and the names and contact information of two additional references.

 The NGAC provides advice and recommendations on Federal geospatial policy and management issues and provides a forum to convey views representative of partners in the geospatial community.
 The NGAC was established by the Department of the Interior on behalf of the Federal Geographic Data Committee (FGDC) under the authority of the Federal Advisory Committee Act (FACA).

-The NGAC includes 25-30 members, selected to generally achieve a balanced representation of the viewpoints of the various partners involved in national geospatial activities.
-NGAC members are appointed for staggered terms, and approximately one-half of the positions on the committee will be appointed during this round of appointments.
-The Obama Administration prohibits individuals who are currently federally registered lobbyists to serve on all FACA and non-FACA boards, committees or councils.
+The NGAC includes up to 30 members, selected to generally achieve a balanced representation of the viewpoints of the various types of entities involved in national geospatial activities, including all levels of government, nonprofits, academia and the private sector.
+NGAC members are appointed for staggered terms, and approximately 10 positions on the committee will be appointed during this round of appointments.
+Individuals who are currently federally registered lobbyists are ineligible to serve on all FACA and non-FACA boards, committees or councils.

 The NGAC Charter includes additional information about the NGAC’s roles and responsibilities.